moby/moby/docs/sources/reference/api/docker_remote_api_v1.15.md

 ## 3.1 Inside `docker run`

-Here are what the command line `docker run` does via the API:
+As an example, the `docker run` command line makes the following API calls:

 - Create the container